This article provides answers to several questions related to branch offices and their setup in Germany.

 Setting up an autonomous branch office

 Any foreign corporation outside of Germany can establish a branch office.
-Especially if a presence in Germany for the purpose of initiating business and maintaining contacts with business partners is wanted, or if a long-term commitment in Germany is uncertain, a branch office could be the best suitable business form.
+Especially if a presence in Germany for the purpose of initiating business and maintaining contacts with business partners is wanted, or if a long-term commitment in Germany is uncertain, a branch office could be the most suitable business form.

 A business branch is part of the foreign company's organization.
 The legal liability of the branch office depends on the liability of the legal entity of the head office.